karlpatrikbergman/docker-images/artifactory/README.md

 When I run Artifactory as docker container without mounting everything seems to work fine.
 After logging in to the web gui I can see the pre-configured Docker registries.
-Any changes I make such as adding users, groups, perminssions etc will not be persisted though.
+Any changes I make such as adding users, groups, perminssions etc will not be persisted on container stop/start though.

 ***